Geta/EPi.Extensions/README.md

 	[EditorHelp("This is the main content area for blocks.
 The following block types are supported: My block 1, My block 2.")] public virtual ContentArea MainContentArea { get;set; }

-The help text is rendered in the view (as unordered list <ul>) with EditorHelpFor helper:
+The help text is rendered in the view (as ul element) with EditorHelpFor helper:

 	@Html.EditorHelpFor(m => m.MainContentArea)
 	@Html.PropertyFor(m => m.MainContentArea)